2026-05-13 · nutrition, calorie-deficit, tdee, beginner · 22 min read

 Two common, evidence-based approaches:

-• Fixed number.
+- Fixed number.
 Subtract about 500 kcal per day from your TDEE to target roughly 1 lb (0.45 kg) of weight loss per week.
 A 250 kcal deficit is gentler and targets about 0.5 lb per week.
-For specific timelines at different deficit sizes, see our guide on how long it takes to lose weight.
+For specific timelines at different deficit sizes, see our guide on how long it takes to lose weight — or jump straight to its weight loss timeline calculator to project a target date from your current and goal weight.

 NIH and NHLBI clinical guidelines on overweight and obesity support modest deficits of roughly 500 to 750 kcal per day for most adults seeking weight loss, combined with physical activity and behavioral support.
 The guidelines also note general “safe minimum” intakes of about 1,200 kcal per day for women and 1,500 kcal per day for men when dieting without medical supervision.
 Going below these floors on your own raises the risk of nutrient deficiencies and muscle loss.